 Founded in 1971, Operation Get Down will be eternally grateful to the co-founder and visionary that started the organization, Barry Hankerson.
 Through Barry’s understanding of grassroots organizing and his commitment to helping people become self-sufficient, he led a small group of Detroit Eastside residents to form what has become a major organization serving thousands of people annually.
 Barry Hankerson established the philosophy and mission for Operation Get Down which continues today.
 From producing the first Sickle Cell Telethon in 1972 to helping to organize the largest Urban Food Co-Op in the country, Barry has always used his skills to assist people in need.

 As Barry moved on to the assistant to then Mayor Coleman Young, a music producer, and owner of record companies, he has continued to assist Operation Get Down in its development.

-After 45 years of operating programs, which now consist of a substance abuse residential treatment center, and Timbuktu Academy, a Detroit Charter School, we continue to organize with Barry’s belief “that if you give a person dignity and respect and the means to overcome obstacles, they will solve most of their own problems and be successful in life”.
+After 45 years of operating programs, which now consist of a substance abuse residential treatment center and Barack Obama Leadership Academy, a Detroit Charter School, we continue to organize with Barry’s belief “that if you give a person dignity and respect and the means to overcome obstacles, they will solve most of their own problems and be successful in life”.